 Shaping law and policy through real-world research and strong values.

-The School of Law offers undergraduate degrees in Law, Criminology and Sociology, and Criminology and Psychology, in addition to Masters degrees in Forensic Psychology; Culture, Consumption, and Marketing; Policing and Security Studies; Terrorism and Counter-Terrorism Studies.
+The Department of Law and Criminology offers undergraduate degrees in Law, Criminology and Sociology, and Criminology and Psychology, in addition to Masters degrees in Forensic Psychology; Culture, Consumption, and Marketing; Policing and Security Studies; Terrorism and Counter-Terrorism Studies.

 Our students enjoy small teaching groups, a supportive learning environment, and supervision from a team of expert staff including a Personal Tutor who will provide academic advice and pastoral support throughout the entire degree programme.
 Please use the links below to explore our programmes more, and take a look at the Enhancing Your CV page to see how we improve student employability.